Andrew899451/resume/index.markdown

 ## About me

 My name is Andrew, I'm a student of Humber College.
 Graphic Design program.
+I want to work as a graphic designer in the future.
+But I also consider many other employment opportunities in the future.

 This text is **bold**.
 This text is *italics*

 ## Education

+- College: Humber College
+- High school: Humberside Collegiate Institute

 ## Employment

+N/A

 ## Projects

 ![school project](IMG_8037.JPG)

-CMD + SHIFT + V to preview markdown in VSCode

 ## Contact me